owncloud-archive/documentation/developer_manual/testing/index.rst

 The ownCloud Test Pilots help to test and improve different server and client setups with ownCloud.

-Why do you want to join
+Why Do You Want To Join
 -----------------------
 There are many different setups and people have different interests.
 If we want ownCloud to run well on NginX for instance someone has to test this configuration.